 I’m Still Going Old School

-Listen here for a great Retirement Conversation with Thelma Reese.
+Listen here for a great Retirement Wisdom Podcast conversation with Thelma Reese.
 She shares her insights on a range of topics you’ll find of interest (and she has a great sense of humor).

 In closing, I’d like to give an unsolicited recommendation – if you’re looking for a unique and valuable Mother’s Day or Father’s Day gift, her books – The New Senior Woman: Reinventing the Years Beyond Mid-Life and The New Senior Man: Exploring New Horizons, New Opportunities are home runs.